codecrafters-io/llm-rules-test/rules/notes_max_three_bullets.md

 ## Rule
 - If there is no "### Notes" section, PASS (not applicable).
-- If "### Notes" exists, it should have 3 bullet points at most - remember that each bullet point can be multiple sentences.
+- If "### Notes" exists, it should have 3 bullet points at most - remember that each bullet point can be multiple sentences and have sub-bullets.

 ## Good examples
 ```md